EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks

 \subsubsection{GNN Architectures and Model Descriptions}

-After constructing the brain graphs, several graph neural network architectures were utilized to model the graphs and analyze them.
-These models contain baseline models and layers such as Graph Convolutional Network (GCN), which can generate new representations for nodes by applying smoothing operations over their neighbourhoods.
-This architecture can extract the local dependencies in the graph structure and provide a representation of the entire graph.
-GraphSAGE employed a sampling and aggregation strategy that is suitable for large-scale data.
-Graph Attention Networks (GAT) used an attention mechanism to dynamically weight the importance of edges, and allowed the model to detect the significance of the role of different brain regions.
+A wide range of graph neural network architectures were implemented to analyze the graphs which have been constructed using EEG-brain features and Pearson correlation coefficient.
+These models contain baseline models and layers such as Graph Convolutional Network (GCN), Graph Attention Networks (GAT) and GraphSAGE.
+While GCN can represent new features for each node by using the local connections and nearby nodes, GAT uses an attention mechanism to put more weight on important edges which can define the importance of each brain region.
+Also, GraphSAGE uses a method that have a significant impact on graphs with high dimension node features.

-In addition to baseline models, more advanced architectures were also applied.
-A Residual architecture was used with the skip connections mechanism to facilitate gradient flow and prevent information degradation in deeper networks.
-Furthermore, multilayer models were proposed, which combine different types of layers to take advantage of different architectures and their combination.
-In addition, lighter architectures were used to reduce computational complexity, and deeper architectures were utilized to enhance the representational capacity of the models.
+In addition to baseline models, more advanced architectures were also utilized for classifying the consumer decision.
+A Residual architecture with the skip connections mechanism was used to reduce the information loss in deeper layers.
+Also, multilayer models were introduced, which combine different types of layers to take advantage of different architectures and their combination.
+Furthermore, lighter architectures were used to reduce computational complexity, and deeper architectures were utilized to enhance the representational capacity of the models.

 To train and evaluate the models, K-fold cross-validation was used; each model was trained on the data of each fold and then predictions were made on the test data.
 Finally, the prediction results of each fold were merged together in the form of majority voting, and the major votes obtained was considered as the final results of the model.